 Computer for Exams/Quizzes: Students may qualify to use a computer for exams or quizzes containing short answer and/or essay questions.
 In either of these situations, the SDS Testing Center can provide computer access without access to the internet.

 Scantron Exempt: Students may be exempt from use of a scantron or answer sheet.
 Faculty should consider an alternative or allow the student to respond on the exam.

 Breaks During Exams: Students may qualify to have breaks or access to the restroom during exams due to a medical condition.

 Students may qualify for a reduced course load.
 Unlike part-time status, authorization for a reduced course load permits a student to register for a course load that is less than full-time, while still being considered a full-time student.

-Some students with disabilities experience difficulty with learning a modern language.
+Some students with disabilities experience difficulty with learning a modern language or math.
 The decision to grant a substitution is based on reasonable accommodations, an individual's learning history, documentation of a disability that impairs modern language acquisition, and future educational goals.